longest tunnel in the world

 The tunnel is extremely safe.
 First of all, the darkness inside the tunnel cave is broken not just by any light, but by colorful, fluorescent lights that make them look almost beautiful, not unlike the Salt Cathedral in Colombia.

-Secondly, emergency exists have been installed every 1,600 feet or so, and numerous speed cameras make sure no driver endangers the safety of others.
+Secondly, emergency exists have been installed every 1,600 feet or so, and numerous speed cameras make sure no driver endangers the safety of others while inside the longest tunnel in the world.
 There are even "rumble strips" take make awful noises when you begin to veer, preventing you from falling asleep as you drive, God forbid.

 Future Tunnels Longer Than Lærdal Tunnel